English Evaluation Test

 When are the results available?

 The results of the EET are available the Friday afternoon before Registration Day.
 Results for each department will be emailed to departmental administrators.
 Administrators will distribute the results to the students’ advisors before Registration Day.
+Students will receive individual emails with their results and recommendations.

 What do the results mean?